Model Serving Cost Calculator

 Burn trends become market signals when they are connected to usage and comparable unit cost.
 Rising burn with more successful output may describe healthy demand.
 Rising burn without more users, tokens, trained models, or reliable capacity can point to lower utilization, price pressure, inefficient routing, or over-reservation.

 Market read: total spending says little by itself.
 Compare compute burn per useful output and explain whether cost moved because demand grew, unit economics changed, or capacity sat unused.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Do not mix total cloud bills with compute burn without labels.
 Storage, databases, observability, developer tools, networking, and labor can matter, but blending them with GPU capacity makes it hard to identify the price and utilization signal.
 Also avoid counting reserved cost twice when the same reservation powers a training or serving line item.